Arcadia in Chile Semester Program

 Arcadia University Center for Latin American Studies

-- New for Fall 2013!
-Become immersed in the culture of Valparaíso, combining community service with language learning and subject based courses.
+- Become immersed in the culture of Valparaíso, combining community service with language learning and subject based courses.

 - Take a core course on Chilean culture and society, putting your experience of living and learning in Valparaíso into an academic context.